michaelchadwick/bogdle/README.md

 # Bogdle

-A Boggle clone, inspired by Wordle.
+A Boggle clone, visually-inspired by Wordle, and mechanically-inspired by Wordsmyth.

 ## Animation